 Sampling attitudes, satisfaction levels, or emotions that are captured on a less continuous scale like the five-point Likert scale require more records to be collected.
 It’s good to collect 300 or more records here.
 Finally, when you’re measuring pass/fail or yes/no observations, you will need around 1,400 records.
 Sampling is a whole broad body of knowledge, and the devil is always in the details.

 Data review and analysis needs to happen next.
 Start by looking for patterns or trends, and then rank, sort, or order different categories, and calculate central tendency or averages.
 Understanding variation is frequently missed in most data review and it’s maybe the most revealing.
 First review the data visually, with histograms or distribution analysis, then in a descriptive way with standard deviation.
 Super-impose customer requirements over your visual display to help everyone understand the variation.

 Variation, or spread, is often overlooked, and it can have detrimental effects on performance, even in situations where the average appears appropriate.
 To visually understand spread, you should histogram it.
 By creating a histogram, process performance data, and then superimposing your customer needs, requirements, or specifications, you’ll be well on your way toward understanding

 Data collection doesn’t need to be difficult, and it can help you see problems and know how to solve them strategically.
 For more of an understanding of what’s normal for most businesses during data collection,

-If you’re interested in continuing to learn how to use data to strategically solve business problems, we invite you to join us for Business Process Improvement Using Lean Six Sigma and Performance Metrics, in-person or online.
+If you’re interested in continuing to learn how to use data to strategically solve business problems, we invite you to join us for Business Process Improvement Using Lean Six Sigma and Performance Metrics.
 Through this interactive program, you will gain a full understanding of what Lean and Six Sigma are and how to implement them in your process improvement efforts.